legojrp/UserDataHandledCpp/README.md

 # How to use
 Just read the overall file  of UserDate.cpp.

+# Update of continuation- 8/25/21-21:46 (GMT)
+UserDataHandlerCpp is no longer being updated.
+It is though bring merged into a new system, CLAM.
+- C
+- L
+- A
+- M
 #### Q&A
 ?: When I switch scopes, how is my progress saved?
 A: It is saved through the file path you create.